classiebit/anofie-pro-docs/resources/docs/1.0/demo-accounts.md

-# Demo Mode
+# Demo Accounts

-To provide a seamless experience to new visitors and regular visitors, we've developed a completely visitors centric demo mode.
-So you as a new and regular visitor, you can checkout Anofie's all features with a very few boundations, even you can visit `Admin panel` anytime.

-> {primary} The best part is, we do not refresh the database to clear the visitors dummy data.
-We keep your dummy data so that you can test with it anytime.

-We've created some `demo accounts` and added `demo data` into them to showcase all the features of Anofie.
+We've created some `demo accounts` and added `demo data` into them to showcase all the features of Anofie Pro.

-1. If you've logged in using a demo account, then you only have `read and write permission`, and no `delete or modify permission`.
+1. If you've logged in using a demo account, you can do whatever you want, no restrictions.

-2. If you've Signup and login as a new user, then you have all the permissions `read, write, delete and modify`.
+2. We refresh the database everyday.

+Below are all the demo accounts and their credentials.

 - [Demo Accounts](#Demo-Accounts)